shuLhan/beku/README.md

 No confirmation will be asked on any operation.
 Useful when running beku inside a script.

+	--nodeps

+Do not install any missing dependencies.
+This options can be used on freeze or sync operations.

 	-V, --vendor

 Operate in vendor mode.
 This option used only when first scanning